CarlssonOscar/uma-vintage/README.md

  Here is a link to the finished project [Úma](https://uma-vintage.herokuapp.com/).

+## Technologys

+### Languages

+* HTML
+* CSS
+* JavaScript
+* Python

+### Libraries

+* Bootstrap
+* Django

+### Tools:

+* Heroku - for deployment.
+* Github - hosts the repository.
+* Cloudinary - storage of static files.
+* Allauth - Enables the creation and hosting of users.
+* Google Chrome DevTools - for testing and debugging.
+* W3 html validator - test html code.
+* W3 css validator - test css code.
+* PEP8 - test Python code.
+* Whitenoise - makes it possible to serve the projects own static files on Heroku.

 ## Credits

+The code which it made it possible to rotate the front page image was provided by [flaviocopes](https://flaviocopes.com/rotate-image/).

+Code Institutes Boutique Ado project was used as a point of departure for the project.

 ## Acknowledgements

 My mentor Tim Nelson for providing excellent mentoring booth in terms of technical ability as well as being encouraging and motivating.

 [Code Institute](https://codeinstitute.net) for providing excellent course material and tutoring.